 Sue: As ready as I can be for a 14-part Doctor Who.
 This had better be good.

 Sue: They’ve changed the theme music again… It’s horrible.
 The dum-de-dums are alright, I suppose, but the rest of it sounds like it was done on a cheap Casio keyboard.

 Her mood changes soon enough, though.

 Sue: 14 episodes of Robert Holmes.
-OK, I can live with that.
+Okay, I can live with that.

 The camera sweeps across a space station.

 Sue: Are we watching the right version?
 Isn’t it one of those CGI things where the fans have tarted it up a bit?
 Am I allowed to watch this?

 Me: Yes, this is what it looked like in 1986.

 Sue: Wow!
 This is what Doctor Who looks like now!

 The TARDIS is caught by a tractor beam which pulls towards the space station.

 Sue: If the first shot is anything to go by, the next 14 episodes are going to be great.

 The Doctor finds himself in a darkened courtroom where a mysterious figure in black is sitting with his back to us.

 Sue: It’s not, is it?

 Me: Don’t be silly.
 He was eaten by a dinosaur, remember?